Joeri Heerkens

-Joeri Jesse Heerkens (born 8 May 2006) is a footballer who plays as a goalkeeper for Ajax.
+Joeri Jesse Heerkens (born 8 May 2006) is a footballer who plays as a goalkeeper for club Ajax.
 Born in the Czech Republic, he is a Netherlands and Czech Republic youth international.

 Early life

 Heerkens was born on 8 May 2006 in Broumov, Czech Republic.
 Born to Hillebrand and Natasja Heerkens, he started playing football at the age of six.
 At the age of thirteen, he started attending sports boarding school in the Czech Republic.

 Club career

 As a youth player, Heerkens joined the youth academy of Czech side TJ Slovan Broumov.
 In 2018, he joined the youth academy of Czech side FK Náchod.
 One year later, he joined the youth academy of Czech side FC Hradec Králové at the age of twelve.

 Subsequently, he joined the youth academy of Czech side AC Sparta Prague in 2021.
 Three years later, he was sent on loan to Czech side FK Loko Prague, where he made nine league appearances.
 Following his stint there, he was promoted to Sparta's reserve team.

 On 28 July 2025, Heerkens signed a contract with AFC Ajax until 2030.